Shivam-75/Server-backend-File-creater/README.md

 ## Install

-Lucid can be installed with npm
+backend-cli-folder-creater can be installed with npm

 ```sh
   npx i backend-cli-folder-creater